Car Donation Procedures

 Why are some donated vehicles sold through Freedom Wheels, VFC’s used car lot?

 Luxury vehicles that are in good condition are not awarded to families, due to their high cost of maintenance and repair.
-These vehicles (and occasionally other donated vehicles that have a high book value) are sold through Freedom Wheels to maximize the donor’s tax deduction and the return for VFC.
+These vehicles (and occasionally other donated vehicles that have a high book value) are inspected and repaired under the supervision of our ASE certified master mechanics and Maryland state licensed inspectors and sold through Freedom Wheels to maximize the donor’s tax deduction and the return for VFC.
 Vehicles sell at a higher price through Freedom Wheels than they do at auction.